A summary of Visual Studio Code shortcuts starting with Alt

 Follow the edit history

-You might find yourself spending a lot of time searching for the place you just edited.
+Have you ever spent a lot of time searching for the place you just edited?

 That's convenient!